tannerjared/3DprintfromFreeSurfer/README.md

 pip install fsqc pymeshlab vtk stl
 ```

+Note: it's better to use something like Conda/Mamba to install and manage a virtual python environment for this, especially if running on a cluster computer: https://help.rc.ufl.edu/doc/Managing_Python_environments_and_Jupyter_kernels

 Steps to run:
 1. Process a brain MRI using FreeSufer (version >7.4 is best).
 2. Run FSQC with the --shape flag.
 An example looks like this (this runs on one subject, if you want this for all processed subjects, leave off the --subjects flag)